BunniesRabbits/group-ironmen/README.md

 - Uses Runelite to dump the assets into friendly JSON/images
 - Copies these assets to their required positions in `./server` and `./site`

-Once this is done and the source tree is repopulated, you may start up the servers and they will load the new assets.
+Once this is done and the source tree is repopulated, you must then recreate the docker images and they will use the new assets.